How this works

 How do you want to define infrastructure or automation?

 Declarative includes templates (YAML/JSON), HCL, or Kubernetes-style manifests.
-General-purpose means writing code in languages like TypeScript or Python.
+Code-first means authoring infrastructure in a general-purpose language (Python/TypeScript/etc.).
+Choosing code-first required excludes DSL-based tools like Terraform/OpenTofu (HCL).

 Q3